cameronDz/s3-access-api/README.md

 ## next steps ##
 - deploy to heroku with hidden secrets/credentials
-  - autowire resources
 - create unit tests
-- autowire services
+- add aperatus to update index on new file upload
+- clear out test data